 - Health site (case study): This is a public case study site acquired in April 2021 earning $500/mo.

 For the hundred sites listed on Flippa at any given time, only 1-2 may be worth looking at.
 Unfortunately, that is the disbenefit to an unvetted website marketplace but the few that you do find will be quality.

 Also, since you are directly working with the seller, there is more room for negotiations.
 On the other hand, using a broker marketplace, like Empire Flippers, will always cause a broker manager to be in the middle of every offer you make.

 Where Can I Find “Vetted” Flippa Deals?

-Flippa does not vet each deal, and at the same time, Flippa has “needle in the haystack” types of deals.
+Flippa does not vet each deal and every deal (only the ones above $50K are vetted), and at the same time, Flippa has “needle in the haystack” types of deals.
 So how can you find these?

 The Website Flip provides three services:

 - Weekly Deal Flow Newsletter: Every week we share live deals on Flippa that pass our due diligence via our newsletter.
 We share highlights, setbacks, data points, and more.

 - DealFeed.io: a discovery tool to find content sites for sale.
 DealFeed sifts through all the bad deals to surface the good ones worth looking at.